RedPenguin101/RedPenguin101.github.io/markdown/books/book_ask_your_developer.md

 * Part 2: Understand/Motivate devs
 * Part 3: Making devs successful: The culture, the infra, the leadership, the customer focus.

+## Summary of main ideas from a skim read

+### Build, Buy, Die.
+Disruption is coming

+Software has disrupted many industries.
+It will disrupt yours.
+Don't be myopic.

+To stay alive you need good devs, but you need good _management_ of devs as well, from the executive / non tech side.
+That's really what this book is about: a handbook for execs about how tech teams work, and how to work with them.

+You want to set up software as a profit center, not a cost center.
+Be able to get things in prod _fast_, so you can adapt fast.

+Buying off the shelf is fine for back-office stuff.
+But _never_ for customer facing functions, or functions that you see as a differentiator for your business.

+First: One-size-fits-all really means it fits no-one.
+If you have to change your process to fit the software, but your process is your differentiator, that's not going to work.

+Second: You can't differentiate yourself if you're using the same stuff as everyone else.

+Third: off-the-shelf is anathema to quick feedback loops, quick adaptability.
+You need those attributes to succeed.
+You can't incrementally on-board a vendor product (mostly)

+Forth: Integrations get _very_ hard when you're trying to stitch together multiple vendor products.

+Buying off the shelf _services_, on the other hand is fine.
+Things like Slack, Twillo, Zoom.
+You obviously don't want to build that stuff yourself.
+The "Third Great Era of Software" is about using service components to build original systems: using Stripe for payments, AWS for Infra etc.

+> “The only things companies should build themselves are the things that are core to their business”

+### What motivates developers, and how to hire them

+Devs like solving problems, being creative.
+The do _not_ like being handed a checklist of technical tasks to complete (or at least, they become apathetic when they are).
+Happily, this also leads to the best solutions.

+> “We just say to a team ‘Here’s the idea, here’s roughly where we want to go or want to build.
+It’s your responsibility to take that and figure that out.’
+There’s a lot of agency here, a lot of autonomy.
+They decide how they want to attack the problem… We could detail something out and figure out there needs to be forty-two steps and then…give someone forty-two tasks…but then you’re telling them, ‘Don’t use your brain, just do what we tell you’” - Jason Fried

+It's not hard to make the case that your Co is more attractive than the FANGs, even if you can't compete on salary.
+Emphasize and give examples of how you treat your devs like _people_, not resources.
+Candidates want autonomy, mastery, purpose.
+So sell on that.
+Salary (above a 'fair' level) are secondary.
+Small teams are usually compelling, so sell on that.

+Early hires are especially important: recruit a great leader and the rest will follow.

+### How to set up your dev teams

+Small teams, as autonomous as possible.
+Minimal collaboration required (that is _fine_, it's not a problem).
+Interfaces between teams should be well defined, including the APIs between the software of the teams.

+The goal with small teams is to keep that startup energy even as you grow.
+Divide them by mitosis when they get too big.

+The division of teams should be around common customers, missions and metrics.

+Most importantly the teams should have **total decision making authority**.
+If a manager can swoop in and veto, the team doesn't have decision making authority.

+> It’s natural for leaders to want to delegate upward.
+It’s a sanity check on the decisions, but for hard decisions, it’s usually easier to ask your boss to make the call.
+But doing so is escaping accountability, which isn’t good for building a culture of empowered leaders…My goal is to make the single-threaded leaders accountable, but help them answer their own questions.

+Don't create buffers between devs and customers: the more direct exposure they have, the better software they can build.

+### Innovate by experiment, be tolerant of small failures

+You don't know what the right thing to build is ahead of time.
+You have to experiment, and then base your next moves off the results of those experiments.

+Experimentation, though, means accepting, even celebrating failure, which is anathema to the culture of most organizations.
+You have to change that.

+You also have to learn how to create good experiments: you need to know what _business_ assumption (not technical assumption) you are testing _before_ you start it.
+And what potential results from your experiment will prove or disprove that assumption.
+You _have_ to measure it, and write it down.

+### Infrastructure: developer happiness, productivity, safety

+Good infrastructure is hard to see the value of, but it _is_ extremely valuable.

+First, devs hate fighting their tools.
+If you have good infra around deployments etc. that's a selling point to potential hires.

+Second, it speeds you up.
+The less time devs spend on their own infra, the more they can spend on solving actual business problems.

+Create an infra team as soon as you can.

 ## 2 hour read

 ### Part 1: